-As of December 31, 2011 and 2010, the Company had foreign currency forward contracts outstanding with a notional value of \$67.8 million and \$63.3 million, respectively, primarily in euros and U.S. dollars, which were not designated as hedges and had a weighted average remaining maturity of 3.8 days and 5.3 days, respectively.
-Although the Company enters into foreign currency forward contracts to offset foreign currency exposure related to the notional value of money transfer transactions collected in currencies other than the U.S. dollar, they are not designated as hedges under ASC Topic 815, Derivatives and Hedging.
+As of December 31, 2012 and 2011, the Company had foreign currency forward contracts outstanding with a notional value of \$128.2 million and \$67.8 million, respectively, primarily in Australian dollars, euros and U.S. dollars, which were not designated as hedges and had a weighted average remaining maturity of three days and four days, respectively.
+Although the Company enters into foreign currency contracts to offset foreign currency exposure related to the notional value of money transfer transactions collected in currencies other than the U.S. dollar and, on occasion, short-term loans payable in currencies other than the U.S. Dollar, these contracts are not designated as hedges under ASC Topic 815, Derivatives and Hedging.
 This is mainly due to the relatively short duration of the contracts, typically 1 to 14 days, and the frequency with which the Company enters into them.
 Due to the short duration of the contracts and the Company's credit profile, the Company is generally not required to post collateral with respect to its foreign currency forward contracts.